wen-templari/shire-client/README.md

    }
    ```

 3. After Bob received the request, Bob will then response to Alice with a OK status code.
-Then both Alice and Bob will pass the message to all subscirbers.
+Then both Alice and Bob will pass the message to all subscribers.

 #### Group